FofoMalo/Portfolio_malo/README.md

 # Sass for Beginner to mastered

 ## Installation
-* First you can install in vsCode extention by typing live Sass Compiler. you can modify the settings file in Json, edit and give a path to your project :
+* First thing to do if not, you have to install in vsCode Sasss compiler extension. you can modify the settings file in Json, edit and give a path to your project :
 ```
 "liveSassCompile.settings.formats":[